rsmp-nordic/rsmp_sxl_vms/use-cases.md

 - Warning lamps
 - Lane-lights

+### Dynimic information
+Can be used to provide info about e.g. traffic, travel times, weather, incidents, etc.
+- Text
+- Symbol (optional)

 ## Urban
 ### Parking space sign
 Shows free spaces left at different parking spots.
 Text is monochrome, but can sometimes change color depending on whether there are free spots, or not: